syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-ASP-NET-Core.md

 # Convert PowerPoint to PDF in ASP.NET Core

-Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint presentation** programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint to PDF in ASP.NET Core**.

 ## Steps to convert PowerPoint to PDF programmatically